Skip to main content

 1. Adequate detail records be maintained to assure accountability for Corporation assets.

-4. Access to assets be permitted in accordance with the board’s authorization.
+1. Access to assets be permitted in accordance with the board’s authorization.

 1. The recorded accountability for assets be compared with the existing assets at least every two years and appropriate action be taken with respect to any differences.

-ADVANCE PAYMENTS TO CONTRACTORS IN PUBLIC WORKS PROJECTS
+PUBLIC WORKS PROJECTS

 The Corporation may make advance payments to contractors to enable the contractors to purchase materials needed for a public works project of the Corporation.
 The solicitation of the public works contract providing for such advance payment must include the following information: